egorvert/astro_pi/README.md

 ```
 .\docs\make.bat html
 ```
+*Note: Sometimes Sphinx does not always update pages not directly changed during editing.
+So sometimes it is necessary to delete teh `docs/build` folder and rebuild it using the command above.*

-The home page of the documentation is `docs/build/html/index.html`.
+The home page of the documentation is `docs/index.html`.